Photo Courtesy of Mateus Lunardi Dutra

 Dynamic & Static Stretches

 Stretching is often overlooked and can result in injuries.
 Stretching is highly recommended either before or after, or both before and after a workout.
-Find what works for your body.
+Find what works for your body. physical therapists sometimes instruct their patients to conduct shoulder exercises, like sleeper streches, to recover from injury.
+See ShoulderMD for more information.

 To loosen your joints and muscles for full range of motion; elevates heart rate a bit before actual exercise.
 Think of it as a warm up.